1. Opening Statement

 ▪ Report to designated location(s), as needed, for work-related meetings, events, discussions regarding work progress, or other work-related issues;

-▪ Non-exempt employees — Refrain from checking, reading, sending, or responding to work-related emails, voicemails, etc., outside the normal work schedule, unless authorized by the supervisor.
+▪ Non-exempt employees are prohibited from checking, reading, sending, or responding to work-related emails, voicemails, etc., outside the normal work schedule, unless authorized by the Supervisor.
 Using electronic communications for work purposes is considered to be working, is compensable, and will count toward overtime eligibility, as required by law;

 ▪ Report all absences from work due to illness or any other reason to the supervisor, according to established departmental procedure;

 ▪ Maintain accurate time records in accordance with College procedure.
-For any non-exempt employee, overtime work must be approved in advance by the supervisor in accordance with the requirements of the Fair Labor Standards Act.
+For any non-exempt employee, overtime work must be approved in advance by the supervisor.

 iv.
 Ensure the flex-place workspace is free from safety hazards: